 What do you do when you’ve been snowed in for four days?
-You make Bleeding Tissue Paper Inspirational Art.
+You make Bleeding Tissue Paper Art and use your Cricut to add vinyl quotes.
+This is the perfect snow day craft project!

 It’s another snow day here in Va.
 Beach and I’m loving it!
 Last week we got over 14 inches of snow which means the entire city shuts down for days.
 It’s been a week and we still have snow all over the place.
 Schools have been closed since Thursday and the teacher in me is loving it!